Taxation: Efficiency and Equity

 Based on the ability-to-pay principle, the wealthy should obviously pay a greater percentage of their income, since they reap the greatest benefits from our society.
 However, the strongest argument for why the wealthy should pay more is that the marginal utility of their money has much less value for them than it does for the working class.
-When millions of people in the United States are unemployed and can't afford healthcare, it is outrageous to see so many wealthy people pay record prices for paintings and other artifacts that have little real value.
+When millions of people in the United States are unemployed and can't afford healthcare, it is outrageous to see so many wealthy people pay record prices for paintings and other artifacts with little real value.